programminghoch10/MobileIconChanger/README.md

 ## Installation

 1. Install the module on a system which furfills the [module requirements](#compatibility).
-1. **Activate the resource hooks** within your XPosed framework manager.
 1. Activate the module.
 The package `SystemUI` should automatically be selected.
 1. Restart your phone.
    _This is necessary as the module will scan for icons to replace when `SystemUI` initializes._